 Director: Emiliano Ricciardi

-This research-based, multidisciplinary track focuses on cognitive, computational and social neurosciences, and integrates basic neuroscience methods, including molecular biology and genetics, with traditional experimental psychology and cognitive neuroscience.
-Students will attend multiple courses, including fundamentals in cognitive psychology, behavioral and social neuroscience, neuropsychology, psychophysiology, neural basis of perception, neural basis of consciousness, philosophy of science, critical thinking, structural and functional neuroimaging, and basic/advanced methods for data analysis.
-In particular, the CCSN track is designed to train researchers who will contribute to knowledge in areas such as multisensory perception, supramodality and cross-modality; sleep and consciousness; action recognition and motor control; neuroplasticity and learning; organization of semantic concepts; neurolinguistics; social and antisocial behavior; decision-making processes in economics and financial environments.
+This research-based, multidisciplinary track focuses on cognitive, computational and social neurosciences, and integrates basic neuroscience methods with experimental psychology, psychophysiology and cognitive neuroscience.
+Students will attend multiple courses, including fundamentals in cognitive neuroscience, behavioural and social neuroscience, neuropsychology, psychophysiology and biosignals, neural basis of perception and experience-dependent plasticity, neural basis of consciousness and sleep, philosophy of science, critical thinking, structural and functional neuroimaging, basic and advanced methods for the analysis of behavioural, psychometric and neuroimaging data, cognitive economics and experimental social sciences.
+In particular, the CCSN track is designed to train researchers who will contribute to knowledge in areas such as multisensory perception, supramodality and cross-modality, experience-dependent plasticity, sleep and consciousness, action representation and motor control, emotions and social behaviour, neuroplasticity and learning, knowledge organization, neurolinguistics and semantic processing, social and antisocial behaviour, decision-making processes.

 Students will specifically receive intensive practical research training in methods, experimental design, and data analysis in the laboratories of the MoMiLab research unit.
-An overview of human brain anatomy and neuroimaging techniques (mainly structural and functional MRI), electrophysiology (EEG, MEG and brain stimulation) will address research and clinical applications and their use in human subjects.
+An overview of human brain anatomy, neuroimaging (mainly structural and functional MRI) and electrophysiological (high-density EEG, MEG) methodologies will address research and clinical applications in humans.

-Within the interdisciplinary orientation of the IMT School, students will be exposed to seminars and conjoint research projects on different topics, ranging from molecular neurobiology of human behavior to advanced computational methods for the analysis of complex systems, from social neuroscience to decision-making processes in economic systems, from neuro-engineering applications in bionics and robotics to complex networks, from the neural bases of perception and conceptual representation to the image analysis and management of cultural heritage.
+Within the interdisciplinary orientation of the IMT School, students will be exposed to seminars and conjoint research projects on different topics, ranging from cognitive neuroscience of human behaviour to advanced computational methods for the analysis of complex systems, from social neuroscience to decision-making processes in economic systems, from neuro-engineering applications in bionics to complex networks, from the neural bases of perception and conceptual representation to the image analysis and management of cultural heritage.

 Input and Output Profiles

-Candidates with a solid background in psychology, neuroscience, medicine, bio-engineer, bionics, computer sciences, linguistics, philosophy and logics are strongly encouraged to apply.
+Candidates with a solid background in psychology, neuroscience, medicine, bioengineer and bionics, computer sciences, philosophy and logics, linguistics, social sciences, economics are strongly encouraged to apply.
 Because of the multidisciplinary nature of this doctorate track, applications are anyhow welcome from any area of knowledge, including both scientific and social fields and humanities.

 Research Units Contributing to the Curriculum